About Beeswax Polish

-Beeswax acts as a protective coating on the surface, enhancing the woods shine and helps keep it looking better for longer.
+Beeswax acts as a protective coating on the surface, enhancing the wood’s shine and helping keep it look better for longer.

-Tables from Durham Castle all treated with our Beeswax Polish.
+Tables from Durham Castle all treated with our Beeswax Furniture Polish.

 Our Beeswax Polish is designed for use on modern and antique wood, including wooden veneers.
 Our fine beeswax formula is suitable for treating all natural woods including; Beech, Mahogany, Oak, Pine, Teak, Walnut and more.

-Beeswax Polish can be used to finish all bare/unfinished wooden surfaces or even applied on top of varnish or oil finishes to added further protection and enhanced shine.
+Beeswax Polish can be used to finish all bare/unfinished wooden surfaces or even applied on top of varnish or oil finishes to add further protection and enhance shine.

 A great wood wax polish, it can be used on furniture, flooring, doors and all other items of wood around the home.
 Beeswax is for hardwoods and softwoods too; use it with great results.